marble999/freshlygenerated/content/posts/Trini-Chana-and-Aloo.md

 ![](https://static01.nyt.com/images/2015/10/04/magazine/04eat/04mag-04eat-t_CA0-superJumbo.jpg)

-*Trini Chana aloo, or bean curd in coconut milk, is a fresh, flavorful start to lunch on a spring day, and it’s incredible when paired with watermelon and green relish.*
+*Trini Chana aloo, or bean curd in coconut milk, is a fresh, flavorful start to lunch on a spring day, and it's incredible when paired with watermelon and green relish.*

 *Prep time: 5 minutes*